 Table of Contents

-Substances That Can Cause Temporary Symptoms of Schizophrenia
+Substances That Can Cause Symptoms of Psychosis

-There are several drugs that are associated with a powerful reaction of psychosis.
-The first obvious drug that comes to mind is LSD.
-LSD and other psychedelic drugs, such as mushrooms, peyote, PCP, and MDMA.
 Not so obvious is the fact that today’s potent marijuana when taken in too high a dose can also lead to someone experiencing the symptoms of schizophrenia.
 Other drug-induced schizophrenia can be triggered by high doses of stimulants, such as cocaine, amphetamines, and methamphetamine.
 Not as well known is that some prescription medications can also cause signs of psychosis.
 These include:

 - Muscle relaxants

-- Cardiovascular medications
+- Heart medications

 - Chemo drugs

-- Blood pressure medications
+- Blood pressure drugs

-- Medications for Parkinson’s disease
+- Drugs for Parkinson’s disease

 How Substance Abuse Can Lead to Mental Illness

-Withdrawal From Substances Can Also Cause Psychotic Symptoms
+Withdrawal Effects Cause Psychotic Symptoms

 The DTs is a medical emergency, with the symptoms suddenly and unpredictably emerging on days 3-4 during alcohol detox.
 Symptoms of the DTs include:

-- Severe confusion
+- Severe confusion.

-- Rapid heart rate
+- Rapid heart rate.

-- High blood pressure
+- High blood pressure.

-- Intense shaking or trembling
+- Intense shaking or trembling.

-- Sleep disturbances
+- Sleep disturbance.

-Drug-Induced Schizophrenia is a Mental Health Emergency
+Drug-Induced Psychosis is a Mental Health Emergency

 Detox and Withdrawal